 External Tools—

-Lean UX Canvas
+Lean Product Canvas

 This handy tool was originally created for UX by Jeff Gothelf in the book Lean UX, but gained recognition for its versatility and adoption for product strategies, evaluating ideas, identifying MVP focus beyond UX.